Aldaviva/Kasa/Readme.md

 await outlet.Timers.Clear();
 ```

-For devices like the EP40 with multiple outlets, pass the 0-indexed outlet ID as the first argument.
+For devices like the EP40 with multiple sockets, pass the 0-indexed socket ID as the first argument.

 ### Schedule
 Commands that deal with schedules.

-Schedules allow you to set the outlet to turn on or off once on a specific date and time, or on multiple days with a weekly recurrence pattern.
+Schedules allow you to set the socket to turn on or off once on a specific date and time, or on multiple days with a weekly recurrence pattern.
 Times can be relative to the start of the day, sunrise, or sunset.

 #### GetAll
-Fetch all of the existing schedules from the outlet.
+Fetch all of the existing schedules from the socket.
 ```cs
 IEnumerable<Schedule> schedules = await outlet.Schedule.GetAll();
 foreach (Schedule s in schedules) {